samman4/final-project/README.md

 This map visually represents seasonal average temperatures across British Columbia, highlighting regional temperature variations from May to October.
 Cooler areas appear blue, while warmer areas appear red.
 This visualization reveals geographical trends, such as warmer temperatures in the southern regions and cooler averages in the mountainous north.
 The data preparation and transformation steps ensure accurate spatial alignment, making this map a reliable tool for exploring climate variability in BC.

 ## Descriptive Statistics of Climate Data
-In this section, we analyze the descriptive statistics of the seasonal average temperature (TEMP) to summarize the data's key attributes, such as central tendency, variability, and distribution.
-Descriptive statistics provide a foundational understanding of the dataset, highlighting trends and potential anomalies.
+In this section, we analyze the seasonal average temperature (TEMP) descriptive statistics to summarize the data's key attributes, such as central tendency, variability, and distribution.
+Descriptive statistics provide a foundational dataset understanding, highlighting trends and potential anomalies.

 ```{r}
 # Load required libraries